Coronavirus Impacts on Students and Online Learning

-- More and more students report feeling stressed and anxious due to the coronavirus.
+- More and more students report feeling stressed and anxious due to COVID-19.

 Before places of worship, restaurants, and shops began to close in response to the coronavirus pandemic, college campuses sent students home.
-The dominoes started to fall the second week of March.
+The dominoes started to fall last spring.

-Colleges and students were not prepared for prolonged campus closures.
+Neither colleges nor students were prepared for prolonged campus closures.
 Both face a variety of challenges going forward.

-Colleges and students were not prepared for prolonged campus closures.
+Neither colleges nor students were prepared for prolonged campus closures.
 Both face a variety of challenges going forward.
-Due to smaller coronavirus outbreaks, some institutions have already been forced to close a second time.
+Due to subsequent coronavirus outbreaks, some institutions have already been forced to close a second time.

 COVID-19's Impact on College Students

-- Nearly two-thirds of U.S. colleges remain fully or primarily online.
+- Nearly two-thirds of U.S. colleges were fully or primarily online in the fall.

-- Record levels of depression and anxiety have been recorded among college students.
+- Record levels of depression and anxiety are hitting college students hard.